iqbalhanif/NN-with-Keras/README.md

 ### 5. Heart Disease Classification (Classification)
 ### 6. House Price Prediction (Regression)

-All of this code werw gathered from several training courses (dtsense, dicoding, ML ID, etc.)
+All of this code were gathered from several training courses (dtsense, dicoding, ML ID, etc.)